April 4, 2019

 The Evolution of the Sales Cycle

 Manufacturing businesses can adapt to this new environment by developing their sales framework to better reflect this new buyer profile.
-That means becoming more responsive to customer needs and becoming a trusted resource for information and support to better build relationships that go beyond transactional sales.
-Simply put: sales needs to strive to help and understand the customer rather than just selling to them.
+That means becoming more responsive to customer needs.
+It also means becoming a trusted resource for information and support which ultimately builds better relationships beyond the transactional sale.
+Simply put: sales needs to place focus on helping and understanding the customer instead of concentrating on order fulfillment.

 Part of this new framework includes: